Rail Partnership moves to new home in North Wales

 The former West Wales Coast Community Partnership has moved to a new location with Groundwork North Wales.

-The West Wales Coast Community Partnership was recently renamed the Conwy Valley and North Wales Coast Community Partnership as the group has expanded its region to include the local communities between Shotton and Colwyn Bay, whereas before they only served and promoted the Llandudno to and Colwny Bay to lines.
+The West Wales Coast Community Partnership was recently renamed the Conwy Valley and North Wales Coast Community Partnership as the group has expanded its region to include the local communities between Shotton and Colwyn Bay, whereas before they only served and promoted the to and Colwny Bay to Holyhead lines.

 They also ensure that locals have full access to travel in addition to aiding the social and economic impact of towns along the lines, ensuring inclusion and diversity.